tveronesi/imdbinfo/README.md

 * transportation_department
 * miscellaneous

-Each category contains a list of people involved in that role, in the format Model `Person(name='Keanu Reeves', id='nm0000206', url='https://www.imdb.com/name/nm0000206', job='Cast')`.
+Each category contains a list of people involved in that role, in the format Model

+    Person(name='Keanu Reeves', id='nm0000206', url='https://www.imdb.com/name/nm0000206', job='Cast')

 ## Deprecation Notice

 `MovieDetail.directors` and `MovieDetail.cast` have been deprecated in favor of the new categories structure: `MovieDetail.categories['director']` and `MovieDetail.categories['cast']` respectively.

+Adding `MovieDetail.stars` as a new attribute to `MovieDetail` to replace the old `MovieDetail.cast` attribute.

-The old attribute `MovieDetail.directors` will be removed in a future release and the attribute `MovieDetail.cast` will be renamed into stars.
+The old attribute `MovieDetail.directors` will be removed in a future release and the attribute `MovieDetail.cast` will be renamed into `MovieDetail.stars` .